kyosek/name-classifier/README.md

 ## Instructions
 For this exercise, I have done brief analyses before I wrote codes.
 I would be happy if you could have some time to have a look (if you are too busy, it is ok, please read summaries at the top of each notebooks or we can discuss in the interview). "src/notebooks/ExploratoryDataAnalysis.ipynb" is all the EDAs I have done and "src/notebooks/ModellingAnalysis.ipynb" is the modelling analysis (used Naïve bayes, random undersampling + bagging, FastText and Flair model).

 To run the code, first please install necessary packages listed in "requirements.txt".
-Also my Python version is 3.8.5, but I think it should be no problem to run if Python 3.6+.
+Also my Python version is 3.8.5.

 The command to run the main function is
 ```